yoshtec/snapbtrex/README.md

 ## Precautions
-If you created your snapshots with an old version of snapbtr than those snapshots were created as read/write snapshots.
+If you created your snapshots with an older version of snapbtr than those snapshots were created as read/write snapshots.
 The sending of snapshots to remote hosts demands that those snaps are read only.
 You can change rw snaps to ro snaps in the directory of the snapshots via: